FortniteFevers/FortniteTweetPoster/README.md

 map = posts the current map

-Search = Searches for a cosmetic of your choice and tweets it
+search = Searches for a cosmetic of your choice and tweets it

 exit = exits the program